anarkrypto/P2PoW/worker_API/README.md

 ## GPU
 Although you can use your CPU for testing, if you want to be a worker it is recommended to use a good GPU, as in worker competition the best hardware solves PoW first.
-For this you will need to have your GPU drivers properly installed and OpenCL.
+For this you will need to have your GPU drivers properly installed and OpenCL configured.
 With this your node will use its GPU for PoWs.

 ### Donations
 This project is developed in a totally independent way, you can encourage further development of this and other Nano projects with a donation: